alewin/koci-blog/content/posts/2019-12-02-google-maps-optimization/index.md

 ## Conclusion

-The services offered by Google, in **large scale** can be expensive, but they are always very complete and detailed, and with a few little tricks like we could get a good UI result and saving.
-Google has monopolized the Maps and geocoding services, there are **alternatives** like MapBox, Here, etc.. but usually the accuracy and the details are not the same.
 Other useful tips are to **monitor** usage of your API for anomalies, **restrict** your API keys to specific IP addresses, referrer URLs or mobile apps and set a **budget alert**.

+The services offered by Google, in **large scale** can be expensive, but they are always very complete and detailed, and with a few little tricks, we could get a good UI result and saving money.
+Google has monopolized the Maps and geocoding services, there are **alternatives** like MapBox, Maptiler, Here, etc.. but usually the accuracy and the details are not the same.
+Other useful tips are to **monitor** usage of your API for anomalies, **restrict** your API keys to specific IP addresses, referrer URLs or mobile apps and set a **budget alert**.

-In the next article, I'd like to talk about **MapBox**, the advantages and disadvantages of switching from Google To Mapbox.
+In the next article, I'd like to talk about **MapBox**, **MapTiler** and **Open Street Map**, the advantages and disadvantages of switching maps service.